Lusanda-Hlela/alx-airbnb-database/database-adv-script/README.md

 ### 2. LEFT JOIN: Properties and Reviews
 - Lists all properties, including those with no reviews.
 - Helpful for identifying unrated properties.
+- Results are ordered by property ID for consistency.

 ### 3. FULL OUTER JOIN: Users and Bookings
 - Retrieves all users and all bookings, including unlinked ones.